Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 How long does mesothelioma surgery take?

 A P/D plus chemotherapy typically lasts 6 – 7 hours but may take longer.
 CRS plus chemotherapy lasts 6 – 9 hours but may take longer.
-Mesothelioma surgery length may depend on which type of procedure a patient undergoes.
+Mesothelioma surgery length depends on which type of procedure a patient undergoes.
 For example, therapeutic surgeries aimed at removing as much cancer tissue as possible last much longer than most diagnostic surgeries.

 How successful is surgery for mesothelioma?